-No free product was detected in the fourteen groundwater monitoring wells, nor was free produce detected in the ten hydropunches.
+No free product was detected in the fourteen groundwater monitoring wells, nor was free product detected in the ten hydropunches.

 Groundwater samples from each monitoring well and hydropunch were analyzed for VOCs.
-Groundwater samples from 86GW05 were analyzed for TCLP compounds.
+The groundwater sample from 86GW05 was analyzed for TCLP compounds.